Luis-Conti/Udacity-Data-Scientist/Disaster-Response-Pipeline/README.md

 3. A bar chat showing, for the most common languages of the original messages, the number of messages for each genre:
 ![alt text](https://github.com/Luis-Conti/Udacity-Data-Scientist/blob/main/Disaster-Response-Pipeline/Screenshots/Web%20App%20pic%204.png)

-## Conclusions
-Findings and conclusions from this analysis are presented in this [Medium post](https://luis-conti-gz.medium.com/singapore-apartment-resale-prices-analysis-1105770b3015).
-Summarizing:
-* Singapore Central Area has the highest apartment resale prices per square meter.
-* Several features affect the price of the apartment: size, location, floor level, apartment type, apartment model and, to a lesser extent, lease commence date.
-* The multiple lineal model built in Python showed a very good performance and robustness at estimating the resale price of an apartment in Singapore given some characteristics.

 ## Language detection limitation and alternatives